5 Tips: How to drop IT downtime and boost productivity

 This is because your business’ IT systems are really complex and with this complexity come reasonable odds that something will go wrong.
 Remember, there’s only one successful outcome and all other outcomes point to failure.
 For example:

-There should always be a Change Management system in place, no matter if your business has an in-house or outsourced IT function.
 Change Management works because it shows who made what change when and – by the method of reduction – what should be reverted to fix a problem caused by change.

 IT security is in the spotlight at the moment and with good reason – the threat is mounting.
 Any security breach will cause your business significant pain and downtime.
 From DDoS attacks that will shut down your network to Cryptolockers that will render your files unusable.